tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

     - i) About the market
     - ii) About how much you trust companies
     - iii) about whether you need to invest in stocks & what you expect from them
-    - iv) about whether you're a short, ore , long term investor
+    - iv) about whether you're a short or, long-term investor
     - v) about how you will react to sudden unexpected, and severe price drops.
-- Define your objectives and clarify your attitude beforehand (do I really think stocks are safer than bonds?).
-If you’re undecided and lack conviction,  then you’re a potential market victim who abandons all hope and reason at the worst moment & sells at a loss.
+- Define your objectives and clarify your attitude beforehand (do I think stocks are safer than bonds?).
+If you’re undecided and lack conviction, you’re a potential market victim who abandons all hope and reason at the worst moment & sells at a loss.

-- When you invest in stocks, you’ve to have a basic faith in human nature, capitalism, the country & in future prosperity in general
+- When you invest in stocks, you’ve to have a basic faith in human nature, capitalism, the country & future prosperity in general

 - **Do I Own a House?**
   - Before stocks, consider buying a house.
 It’s the one good investment decision that almost everyone makes.
-  - Unlike stocks, houses are likely to be held by the same person for many years, vs a high churn rate in stocks.
+  - Unlike stocks, houses are likely to be held by the same person for many years, vs a high stock churn rate.
-  - You never get scared out of your house just because of price falls.
+  - You never get scared out of your house because of price falls.
-  - People spend months choosing a house, asking the right questions, but pick stocks in a few minutes.
+  - People spend months choosing a house and asking the right questions but pick stocks in a few minutes.
 -
 - **Do I Need the Money?**
-  - Set aside cash for 2-3 years, as per your family budget.
+  - Set aside cash for 2-3 years per your family budget.
   - the money you want to invest in stocks should be truly surplus.
-For instance, if you're going to have to pay for a child's college education in 2 or 3 years, don't put that money into stocks.
+For instance, if you have to pay for a child's college education in 2 or 3 years, don't put that money into stocks.
 -
 - **Do I Have the Personal Qualities?**
   - Patience
-  - Self reliance
+  - Self-reliance
   - Common sense
   - Tolerance for pain
-  - Open mindedness
+  - Open-mindedness
   - Detachment
   - Persistence
   - Humility